lauraz-15/react-fitme/README.md

 4. Make sure the trailling slash at the end has been removed at the end of the link and click save
 5. Add Axios defaults file on the Frontend application, and install axios.[See the file here](https://github.com/lauraz-15/react-fitme/blob/main/src/api/axiosDefaults.js)

+# Credits

+Moment Walkthrough project was the inspiration for this application.